Winter walks: why you ears need wrapping up too

 2. Give your hearing aid some love and attention

-What’s more, cold air can create moisture inside your hearing aid.
-Follow the manufacturer’s instructions to dry it out or ask your hearing care specialist.
-And if you want ultimate peace of mind, water-resistant hearing aids are also available.
+What’s more, cold air can create moisture.
+However with a majority of hearing aids being water resistant, moisture inside them is less likely.
+If you at all concerned, Follow the manufacturer’s instructions to dry it out or ask your hearing care specialist.

 3. Minimise your risk of ear infections